Drum and Dance

 The "swing" feature can be used to make buzz rolls as it bounces faster and faster like the bounces of a less than perfectly elastic bouncing ball - just the same rhythm you get with a buzz roll.

-For the more subtle rhythms such as Latin American dance then you need to try lilt, adjust timing of individual beats, or tap out the rhythm by hand.
+For the more subtle rhythms such as Latin American dance you can add "lilt" or adjust timing of individual beats by hand.

 You can play any of these rhythms polyrhythmically too, e.g. to play a single paradiddle simultaneously with a double paradiddle and in the same time as the double paradiddle.